lanceman2/Quickstream_dev/README.md

 parts are:

-- a filter API **filter.h**: which is used to build a quickstream filter dynamic shared object filter modules using predeclared functions, one required and other optional functions.
+- a filter API **filter.h**: which is used to build a quickstream filter dynamic shared object filter modules may provide predeclared functions.
-- a stream program API **app.h**: which is used to build programs that run a quickstream with said filters.
+- a stream program API **app.h**: which is used to build programs that run a quickstream with said filters modules.
 - the program **quickstream**: which uses *app.h* and libquickstream library to run a quickstream flow graph with said filters.

+quickstream can load the same filter module more than once.
+Each loaded filter module will run in a different shared object library space.

 ## OS (operating system) Ports